Azure/azure-sdk-for-go/sdk/storage/azfile/README.md

 Learn more about enabling Azure Active Directory for authentication with Azure Storage: [Authorize access to blobs using Azure Active Directory][storage_ad]

-Other options for authentication include connection strings, shared key, shared access signatures (SAS), and anonymous public access.
+Other options for authentication include connection strings, shared key, and shared access signatures (SAS).
 Use the appropriate client constructor function for the authentication mechanism you wish to use.

 ## Key concepts